 Who should stay in the Rocks?

-• Some streets in the Rocks can be quite a walk to the city centre.
+- Some streets in the northern end of the Rocks can be quite a walk to the city centre.

-• Choose your hotel carefully if you have mobility issues as many properties are heritage listed and do not have lifts.
+- If you have mobility issues, choose your hotel carefully as many heritage properties do not have lifts.

 Hotels in The Rocks and Circular Quay

-The only hostel at this end of town, the Sydney Harbour YHA, is not the cheapest hostel in the city, but it is by far the.
-With glorious rooftop views and modern, clean facilities, it is an excellent choice for budget travellers, regardless of their age.
+The Sydney Harbour YHA is the only hostel in this part of town.
+While it’s not the cheapest hostel in the city, I think it’s the best.
+With glorious rooftop views and modern facilities, it’s great for budget travellers of any age.

-Family rooms sleep five and feature a double bed and bunks.
-Most dorms also have ensuite bathrooms, so you are not sharing with many others.
-We have shared a full review of Sydney Harbour YHA on our other site.
+Family rooms sleep five with a double bed and bunks.
+Most dorms have ensuite bathrooms, so there’s minimal sharing.
+We’ve shared a full review of Sydney Harbour YHA you should read if you are considering staying.

 Check out reviews and current prices of YHA Sydney Harbour